Killili/sqlite_modern_cpp/README.md

 	~Foo() {}
 };

-// First you need to supply a serialization methode, you can do that in youre own code like so: namespace sqlite {
+// First you need to supply a serialization method, you can do that in you’re own code like so: namespace sqlite {
-	template<> database_binder& operator <<(database_binder& db, const Bam& val) { // here you specialize the operator to take youre object
+	template<> database_binder& operator <<(database_binder& db, const Foo& val) { // here you specialize the operator to take you’re object

 		db << (int)val.val; // calls the operator<<() for int values so we can save our only member data field
 							// for more complex examples see extensions/boost_json_spirit.h there we write a blob to the db

-		// we could also use mysqlite directly instead of utelising an existing function like this:
+		// we could also use mysqlite directly instead of utilizing an existing function like this:
 		// if(sqlite3_bind_int(db._stmt, db._inx, val) != SQLITE_OK) {
 		//		db.throw_sqlite_error();
 		// }